 Many churches that don’t want to do self-performing capital fund raising programs usually feel their only choice is to hire an outside professional firm whose fees are very costly for the church.
 And, many of these type of firms are often high pressure, causing disunity and discontent within the congregational ranks.
 Fees for these types of companies usually start around $60,000 plus and move upward in costs with the size of the congregation.

-Best Option - Hire Myler's "From Your Heart" Capital Fund Raising Consultants for Your Program
+Third Option - Hire Myler's Capital Fund Raising Consultants for Your Program

 The “From Your Heart” Capital Fund Raising Program provides a middle of the road choice for a church.
 It yields the same or better results than costly outside professional firms, yet is affordable and economical for your church.
 And, the costs for the “From Your Heart” Capital Fund Raising Program more than pays for itself in superior giving results than that of a self-performing capital fund raising program.

 You can expect the following with Myler’s “From The Heart” Capital Fund Raising Program: